rubisc/WDI_Project2_Expat_Connection/README.md

 + CSS
 + Ruby on Rails
 + Bootstrap
++ Trello
++ Git & Github
++ Heroku

 ####Approach
 Three main models will be used to reach the MVP for this app: User, Post, and Comment.
 The main model will be posts, as it will be the main thing bringing users together.
 Users will have an optional field to fill in regarding event location/hours/theme in case they are planning to get together at a certain place for whatever purpose they wish.
 Users will be able to enter some facts about themselves a log with a bio in order for other users to learn about them.
 Comments will be enabled with a date & timestamp so that users are aware of how relevant/current they are.

-####Stretch Goals
+####Stretch Goals & Unsolved Problems
-If time permits, members will be able to perform the following actions:

-+ Upload a profile picture
-+ Member since feature
-+ Add multiple countries/languages they identify with
+The following features will be added on future iterations of this app:

 + Like posts
 + Like comments
++ Edit, update, and delete comments
 + Filter users by current city/home city/home country/language
-+ Choose from a dropdown of themes including
++ On posts, choose from a dropdown of themes including:
 	+ Food
 	+ Dance
 	+ Bar/Drinks